Th3Catalyst/pygameGUI/README.md

 - image (image link): background image
 - pos (2 tuple): top left corner of the menu
 - hrcolor (3 tuple, string, hex code): the color of the horizontal rule under the title

+### pygameGUI.Dropdown(text, font, color,bgcolor="white", pos=(0,0),values=[],scaleFactor=1):
+creates a dropdown that can be added to a menu.
+In order to use it properly you must add the dropdown to a [Manager](https://github.com/Th3Catalyst/pygameGUI?tab=readme-ov-file#pygameguimanager) or a menu.
+ARGS:
+- text (string): the placeholder text
+- font (pygame.font.Font object): text font
+- color (3 tuple, string, hex code): text color
+- bgcolor (3 tuple, string, hex code): color of the background of the list
+- pos (2 tuple): top left corner of the dropdown
+- values (list of strings): the options in the dropdown
+- scaleFactor (num): the size of the list objects relative to the main text

+Use the `.text` attribute to get the value of the dropdown.

+### pygameGUI.TextInput(text, font, color, pos=(0,0)):
+creates a text input object that can be added to a menu.
+In order to use it properly you must add the dropdown to a [Manager](https://github.com/Th3Catalyst/pygameGUI?tab=readme-ov-file#pygameguimanager) or a menu.
+ARGS:
+- text (string): the text displayed
+- font (pygame.font.Font object): text font
+- color (3 tuple, string, hex code): text color
+- pos (2 tuple): top left corner of the text

+Use the `.text` attribute to get the text input's value.

 ### Here is an example of this code:
 ```